Online Course Catalog

 Monthly Fiction Writer's Workshop

-This workshop is designed for those who enjoy writing short fiction.
+This workshop is designed for those who enjoy writing short fiction or woulf like to try their hand at it.
 Led by published writers, each session will include a facilitated discussion of one or more of the critical ingredients of fiction writing along with the opportunity to share, review and discuss individual group members' writing.
 The workshop is based on the concept that feedback from peers can contribute to a writers' confidence and creativity.
 The goal is to build writing skills and help one another to strengthen things like story lines and character development.

 Instructor: Ray Cech, Edith Gandy Members: $8; General Public: $13